nkmulle-png/rq-test/SPEC.md

 kml
 Add a new HTTP endpoint at `/test-a` that returns a JSON `"hello world"` payload.
 Purpose is a minimal smoke-test/demo endpoint (mirrors the existing `/health` route's role, but returns JSON instead of an HTML fragment).

-**Target users:** internal developers verifying the TanStack Start server-route wiring on this deployment (HELIOS-99248 branch is CVE/deploy hardening work — this endpoint is a lightweight sanity check, not user-facing product functionality).
+**Target users12222:** internal developers verifying the TanStack Start server-route wiring on this deployment (HELIOS-99248 branch is CVE/deploy hardening work — this endpoint is a lightweight sanity check, not user-facing product functionality).

 ## Core Features & Acceptance Criteria